 FYI, there is even a website called AKIYA BANK- abandoned vacant homes for sales.

 Scotty welcomed us to his home, cooked us a yummy veg curry and we just chatted hours, Damien rolling on the floor most of the time to Scotty’s witty jokes.
 He is also a very talented surf photographer and has showed us some amazing surf shots of his local waves where it is WORLD CLASS.
-Believe it or not,, when its on, its ON.
+Believe it or not,, when its on, its ON., no joke.
 Some pro-surfers appraise it as good as Teahupo’o.

 The next day, we were lucky enough to just catch the tail end of the last typhoon swell.